scottboehmer/megamek-unit-digest/units/gunslinger/gunslinger_gun-2erdr.md

 - Draconis Combine
 - Federated Suns
+- Republic of the Sphere

 ### Early Republic

 - Draconis Combine
 - Federated Suns
+- Republic of the Sphere

 ### Late Republic

 - Draconis Combine
 - Federated Suns
+- Republic of the Sphere

 ### Dark Ages

 - Draconis Combine
 - Federated Suns
+- Republic of the Sphere

 ### ilClan